mwarrick/wordpress-price-by-date-range-or-dow/README.md

-# Dynamic Pricing by Date for Woocommerce v1.7.0
+# Dynamic Pricing by Date for Woocommerce v1.8.1

 A comprehensive WordPress plugin that dynamically adjusts WooCommerce product prices based on date and time selection.
 Perfect for tour businesses, event bookings, and time-sensitive pricing.
+Now includes blackout date functionality to disable purchases on specific dates.

 ## Features